chromium/chromium/docs/ui/learn/bestpractices/layout.md

 |||---|||

-## Don't invoke Layout() directly
+## Don't invoke DeprecatedLayoutImmediately()

-**Avoid direct calls to `Layout()`.**
+**Avoid calls to `DeprecatedLayoutImmediately()`.**
 These are typically used for three purposes:

-1.  *Calling `Layout()` on `this`, when something that affects layout has changed.* This forces a synchronous layout, which can lead to needless work (e.g. if several sequential changes each trigger layout).
+1.  *Calling `DeprecatedLayoutImmediately()` on `this`, when something that affects layout has changed.* This forces a synchronous layout, which can lead to needless work (e.g. if several sequential changes each trigger layout).
 Use asynchronous layout\* instead.
 In many cases (such as [the preferred size changing][] or
 [a child needing layout][],
 a `View` will automatically mark itself as needing layout; when necessary, call [`InvalidateLayout()`][] to mark it manually.

-1.  *Calling `Layout()` or `InvalidateLayout()` on some `View` to notify it that something affecting its layout has changed.* Instead, ensure that `View` is notified of the underlying change (via specific method overrides or plumbing from a model object), and then invalidates its own layout when needed.
+1.  *Calling `DeprecatedLayoutImmediately()` or `InvalidateLayout()` on some `View` to notify it that something affecting its layout has changed.* Instead, ensure that `View` is notified of the underlying change (via specific method overrides or plumbing from a model object), and then invalidates its own layout when needed.

-1.  *Calling `Layout()` on some `View` to "ensure it's up to date" before reading some layout-related property off it.* Instead, plumb any relevant events to the current object, then handle them directly (e.g. override [`ChildPreferredSizeChanged()`][] or use a [`ViewObserver`][] to monitor the target `View`; then update local state as necessary and trigger handler methods).
+1.  *Calling `DeprecatedLayoutImmediately()` on some `View` to "ensure it's up to date" before reading some layout-related property off it.* Instead, plumb any relevant events to the current object, then handle them directly (e.g. override [`ChildPreferredSizeChanged()`][] or use a [`ViewObserver`][] to monitor the target `View`; then update local state as necessary and trigger handler methods).